buildpacks/pack/README.md

 ![create-builder diagram](docs/create-builder.svg)

-A builder is an image containing a collection of buildpacks that will be executed, in the order that they appear in `builder.toml`, against app source code.
+A builder is an image containing a collection of buildpack groups that will be executed against app source code, in the order that they appear in `builder.toml`.
 This image's base will be the build image associated with a given stack.

 > A buildpack's primary role is to inspect the source code, determine any
 > dependencies that will be required to compile and/or run the app, and provide those dependencies as layers in the